olenbetong/react-data-object-connect/README.md

 ## Changelog

+### [2.1.1] - 2019-01-31

+#### Changed

+- [FIXED] Missing property "type" on the supplied filter element!

 ### [2.1.0] - 2019-01-31

 #### Changed

-- The filter argument passed to the useRecord and useFetchData can now be a filter object
+- The filter argument passed to the useFetchRecord and useFetchData can now be a filter object

 #### Added

 - connectRow alias to connect to a row without second parameter.
-- getData - the function used by useRecord and useFetchData is now exported
+- getData - the function used by useFetchRecord and useFetchData is now exported

 #### Deprecated